reese-001/nireon_v4/documentation/developer_docs/features/nireon_cidos_user_guide.md

 # CIDOS User Manual

-> Version 0.1  •  Last updated 2025‑06‑19
+> Version 0.1  •  Last updated 2025-06-19

 ---

 ## About This Manual

-This manual teaches **analysts, data scientists, and power‑users** how to leverage **CIDOS** (Cognitive Intent Dialect Of System) inside NIREON to add mathematical insight, visualisations, and structured logic to any idea‑flow.
-No back‑end coding required—everything is declared in YAML.
+This manual teaches **analysts, data scientists, and power-users** how to leverage **CIDOS** (Cognitive Intent Dialect Of System) inside NIREON to add mathematical insight, visualisations, and structured logic to any idea-flow.
+No back-end coding required—everything is declared in YAML.

-> **Target Audience** – Users comfortable editing simple text files, basic Python syntax, and reading YAML.
+> **Target Audience** - Users comfortable editing simple text files, basic Python syntax, and reading YAML.

 ---

 ## 1  What Is CIDOS?

 CIDOS is NIREON’s declarative language for expressing *what* you want the system to do—math simulations, rule triggers, critique plans—without telling it *how* in imperative code.
-Think of CIDOS blocks as **self‑contained instruction cards** that agents can pick up and execute.
+Think of CIDOS blocks as **self-contained instruction cards** that agents can pick up and execute.

 ### 1.1  Dialects